MaryHal/BlockTracker/README.md

 1. Simpler method to automatically get the level address.
 Right now I have a VERY ugly python wrapper over scanmem attempts to probe for it by sending scripted keypresses.

 2. Prettify the interface.
 While everything _works_ right now, it's __really__ ugly right now.

+3. This code is the worse code I've ever written ever.
+I adopted the gamedev mentality where you "just code, don't worry about how nice it is.
+As long as it works".